 You’re probably already familiar with the concept of a cash advance from your credit card.
 You pay a set percentage fee (around 3-10 percent) to your credit card provider for the privilege of withdrawing cash from an ATM.
 Alternately, some providers might send you a check instead.

 A merchant cash advance is a different sort of transaction.
 Although the names are similar, merchant cash advances have little in common with consumer cash advances.
 In this post, we’ll cover everything you need to know about merchant cash advances.

 Merchant cash advances (or MCAs) are sometimes referred to as cash advance loans.
 But actually, this is not technically an accurate term.
-Merchant Cash Advance providers are usually very careful to describe the product as not a loan.
-This is because they operate according to different set rules and are not subject to loan regulations.
+Merchant cash advance providers are usually very careful to describe the product as not a loan.
+This is because they operate according to different set rules and are not subject to business loan regulations.